 Even though the loss may be smaller for startups and medium-sized companies, these ventures don’t have the same depth when it comes to financial assets.

 This is where internal knowledge bases can really have a huge impact.
 Having a database of resources that easily accessible may help reduce research time as much as 35%, which can improve several areas of your operation.

-An internal knowledge base is a centralised database of company resources that serve as the first point of call for most, if not all employee inquiries.
+An internal knowledge base is a centralized database of company resources that serves as the first point of call for most, if not all employee inquiries.

 These resources can come in different formats, but they aim to help answer any question your team members may have.
-This can include information on objectives, requirements, internal policies, formal procedures, new product or hardware updates, release dates, promotions, troubleshooting, company values, technical specifications, and many more.
+This can include information on objectives, requirements, internal policies, formal procedures, new product or hardware updates, release dates, promotions, troubleshooting, company values, technical specifications, Standard Operating Procedures, onboarding guides, and many more.